SergeoLacruz/inventree-supplier-sync/README.md

 The search can return several results e.g. BC107 will find BC107A as well.
 In case Mouser reports exactly one hit, a supplier part is created and the mouser part number is put into the SKU field.
-In case more than one parts are reported the plugin creates a supplier part and ads a generic string into the SKu field.
+In case more than one parts are reported the plugin creates a supplier part and ads a generic string into the SKU field.
 The plugin cannot decide which part is the right one.
 These parts can be sorted out manually.

 In case the part has already a Mouser part an exact search on the SKU is executed.
 This search